grep Command in Linux with Examples

 Example 15: Excluding Files in Recursive Search

-Excluding certain files during a recursive search:
+Excluding specific files during a recursive search:

 grep --exclude={file1,file2} -r 'hello' .